chentianran/chentianran.github.io/teaching/linalg/syllabus-F2021.markdown

 (or supplemental lecture notes) **before** each class meeting is an important component of your learning process.

-After reading the textbook (as well as lecture notes, if available) you need to complete a short reading test through the Blackboard system.
+After reading the textbook and/or lecture notes, you need to complete a short reading test through the Blackboard system.
 __No late submission will be accepted__
 unless valid reasons